ajitsingh98/Data-Science-Interview-Questions-Answers/deep_learning_fundamentals.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-$L^2 $ regularization is MAP bayesian inference with a Gaussian Prior on weights.
-For$ L^1 $ regularization the penalty term is equivalent to MAP bayesian inference with isotropic laplace distribution prior over weights$ w$.
+$L^2$ regularization is MAP bayesian inference with a Gaussian Prior on weights.
+For $L^1$ regularization the penalty term is equivalent to MAP bayesian inference with isotropic laplace distribution prior over weights $w$.

 </details>